-Translated from Italian, "Iron Roads" is a cross between hiking and climbing.
+"Iron Roads", translated from Italian, is a cross between hiking and climbing.
 Via Ferrata routes are built into rock faces with cables and ladders and other equipment designed to facilitate people's progression along the route and to optimize their security.

 Where to do some Via Ferrata in Chamonix?

-The first French Via Ferrata was built in 1988, and it became popular in France and Switzerland in the 90s.
-There are lots of Via Ferratas close to Chamonix within a 30min to 1 hour drive.
+Moreover, there are lots of Via Ferratas close to Chamonix within a 30min to 1-hour drive.

 - Saix du Tour in Avoriaz / Morzine

 - Saix de Miolène in Chapelle / Abondance

 - Reclavier in St. Julien / Genève

 - du Mont in Sixt Fer à Cheval

 - It is recommended to take a guide or an instructor, either for a first-time experience or also to discover the best sites.

 - There are also Via Ferrata and Rock Climbing Instructors which specialize in Via Ferrata